 A trick to help you accomplish this: Who’s the most important person in your life?
 Hold this important person in your mind and treat every customer the way you would treat him or her.

-You’ll get away with it for a while because generally people want to believe the best of one another and because if you promise a customer, for instance, that you will definitely, positively have that new floor laid in five days, it will take them at least five days to discover that you made them a promise you couldn’t keep.
+You’ll get away with it for a while because people want to believe the best of one another.
+If you promise a customer, for instance, that you will have that new floor laid in five days, it will take them at least five days to discover that you made them a promise you couldn’t keep.

-And then most people will tell themselves that things happen and you didn’t mean to lie to them and let you tell them the next lie.
+And then most people will tell themselves that things happen and you didn’t mean to lie to them.
+And, they'll let you tell them the next lie.

 But here’s the rub; they won’t fully trust you to fulfill your promise the second time – and they’ll be about one hundred times less likely to recommend your business to somebody else.

 If you need an absolute never-fail way of ensuring that a customer never darkens your literal or figurative doorway again, this is it – because this is the one thing that a customer will never forgive.

 Customers will make excuses for you – to a point.

 Shoddy service?
 You were having an off day.